The triangular theorem of eight and representation by quadratic polynomials: Theorem of Eight

 \begin{remark}\rm The constant $c_{\epsilon}$ in Theorem \ref{repsizethm} is ineffective because it relies on Siegel's lower bound for the class number, but the bound of $c_{\epsilon}n^{\frac{1}{2}-\epsilon}$ may be replaced with the minimum of finitely many choices of a constant times a Hurwitz class number of a certain imaginary quadratic order whose discriminant is linear in $n$.

 We have the following example.
+In this example, instead of considering $\co_{b}(n)$, we normalize the number of representations by

-Using the explicit bound in terms of the Hurwitz class number, we obtain for instance that if $1,2,4,5,$ and $8$ are represented, then the integer $195727301431$ is represented at least $270390$ times and the integer $48291403767737750$ is necessarily represented at least $90542761$ times (here $a_n\approx 0.364$), while the integer $50031545098999706=3^{35}-1$ is only necessarily represented once.
-All of the bounds listed in these examples are sharp. \end{remark}
+where $k$ is the length of the sequence $b$.
+This normalization is made so that $T_{x_i}=T_{-x_i-1}$ appears exactly once and in particular implies that $0$ is represented precisely once.
+Using this normalization and the explicit bound in terms of the Hurwitz class number, we obtain for instance that if $1,2,4,5,$ and $8$ are represented, then the integer $195727301431$ is represented at least $270390$ times and the integer $48291403767737750$ is necessarily represented at least $90542761$ times (here $a_n\approx 0.364$), while the integer $50031545098999706=3^{35}-1$ is only necessarily represented once.
+All of the bounds listed in these examples are sharp (i.e., there exists a triangular sum representing $1,2,4,5$, and $8$ which represents $195727301431$ precisely $270390$ times). \end{remark}